When it comes to lenders such as Nationwide, do Rhymney lawyers incur a yearly amount to be on the conveyancing panel?

-Most buyers of new build premises in Rhymney contact us having been asked by the housebuilder to sign contracts and commit to the purchase even before the property is constructed.
-This is because builders in Rhymney tend to purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Rhymney come to us having been asked by the builder to sign contracts and commit to the purchase even before the premises is finished.
+This is because builders in Rhymney tend to purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Rhymney or who has acted in the same development.

-I've recently found out that there is a flying freehold element on a house I have offered on a fortnight ago in what should have been a quick, no chain conveyancing.
-Rhymney is where the house is located.
-Is there any advice you can impart?
+I've recently found out that there is a flying freehold element on a property I put an offer in two weeks back in what was supposed to be a quick, chain free conveyancing.
+Rhymney is the location of the property.
+What do you suggest?

-Flying freeholds in Rhymney are rare but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Rhymney you would need to get your solicitor to go through the deeds very carefully.
-Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Flying freeholds in Rhymney are not the norm but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Rhymney you would need to get your solicitor to go through the deeds thoroughly.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Rhymney may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold property.